mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

    - HTTP Status code 200 indicates a success.
 A token is included in the body of the response, as a valid TXT record
    - HTTP Status code 404 indicates the domain does not exist.
+   - HTTP Status code 429 indicates the client has been rate-limited.
    - HTTP Status code 500 indicates a failure due to unforeseeable reasons.

 ## Customized Error Messages